lucia-auth/lucia/docs/pages/upgrade-v3/oauth.md

 The `state` check stays the same.

 `validateAuthorizationCode()` replaces `validateCallback()`.
 Instead of returning tokens, users, and database methods, it just returns tokens.
-Use the access token to get the user, check if the user is already registered, and create a new user if not.
+Use the access token to get the user, then check if the user is already registered and create a new user if they aren't.

 You now have to create users and manage OAuth accounts by yourself.